Rudloff/mls-cell-map/README.md

 ## Layers

-* Cells : estimated position and range of cells, based on collected data
+* Cells: estimated position and range of cells, based on collected data
-* Coverage : places where we have data
+* Coverage: places where we have data

 ## License